tjohann/libbaalue/README.md

 	void *
 	baa_daytime_server_th(void *args);

-Note: if you wont split the socket name into dir (/var/run) and file (my_daemon) you can use name which is then the absolute name (/var/run/my_daemon).
+Note: if you wont split the unix domain socket name into dir (/var/run) and file (my_daemon) you can use name which is then the absolute name (/var/run/my_daemon).

 fiber.c & process.c